vicenteherrera/kubernetes_tutorial/docs/06_helm.md

 ### Installing Tiller, Kubernetes component of Helm

-You already installed the Helm local cliet in the Prerequisites step.
+You already installed the Helm local client in the Prerequisites step.
 But now that you have the Kubernetes cluster set up and kubectl configured to talk to it, we need also to install the cluster's component, called Tiller.
 [More info here](https://helm.sh/docs/using_helm/#installing-tiller).

 To install Tiller in the current Kubernetes cluster configured with kubectl, use: